dpv927/EightPuzzleGame/README.md

 make clean install
 ```

-## Unistall
+## Uninstall
-To unistall the program, just remove the executable at /usr/bin
+To unistall the program, just remove the executable at the source path:
 ```bash
 # Linux
 sudo rm /usr/bin/eightgame